Kensuke-Mitsuzawa/JapaneseTokenizers/README.md

 This project aims to call Tokenizer and split into tokens as easy as possible.

-And this project supports some Tokenization tool.
+And this project supports various Tokenization tools.
 You can compare results among them.

 If you find any bugs, please report them to github issues.
 Or any pull requests are welcomed!